Bar chart: Grouped (clustered) and stacked

 Bar graphs can also be used for more complex comparisons of data with grouped (or "clustered") bar charts, and stacked bar charts.

 In grouped (clustered) bar charts, for each categorical group there are two or more bars color-coded to represent a particular grouping.
 For example, a business owner with two stores might make a grouped bar chart with different colored bars to represent each store: the horizontal axis would show the months of the year and the vertical axis would show revenue.

-Alternatively, a stacked bar chart stacks bars on top of each other so that the height of the resulting stack shows the combined result.
+Alternatively, Stacked bar charts (also known as Composite bar charts) stack bars on top of each other so that the height of the resulting stack shows the combined result.
+Unlike a grouped bar chart where each factor is displayed next to another, each with their own bar, the stacked bar chart displays multiple data points stacked in a single row or column.
+This may, for instance, take the form of uniform height bars charting a time series with internal stacked colours indicating the percentage participation of a sub-type of data.
+Another example would be a time series displaying total numbers, with internal colors indicating participation in the total by sub-types.
 Stacked bar charts are not suited to data sets having both positive and negative values.

 Grouped bar charts usually present the information in the same order in each grouping.
 Stacked bar charts present the information in the same sequence on each bar.

+Variable-width (variwide)

+Variable-width bar charts, sometimes abbreviated variwide (bar) charts, are bar charts having bars with non-uniform widths.
+Generally: